310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Midori %}
-Yeah… This is the exact opposite of what they said we’d do… Also, I can’t tell if “mensooore” is being used correctly; I can't trust anything Morisawa-senpai says—
+Yeah… This is the exact opposite of what they said we’d do… Also, I can’t tell if “mensooore” is being used correctly; I can’t trust anything Morisawa-senpai says—
 {% endbubble %}

 {% bubble Shinobu %}